 I shrugged.
 We’d been through this before.
 There wasn’t anything to do beyond rest and constant watch.
-Barfing by myself during family brunches was the only alone time I was ever allotted, a ruse to keep the parents from knowing the extent of my morning- all day- all night- sickness.
-I watched him write his notes on the clipboard.
+Barfing by myself during family brunches was the only alone time I was ever allotted, a ruse to keep the parents from knowing the extent of my morning-all-day-all-night-sickness.
+I watched Evan write his notes on the clipboard.
 It was more interesting than anything the TV had to offer.

 “I know.”
-Evan drew a small vial of blood from the IV.
-“I’ll send for Sarah.”
-He filled out a slip of paper and wrapped it around the blood vial before sliding it into a pre-addressed box with an ice pack.
-He pushed a button on the intercom, waiting until it clicked in response before he left the room.
+Evan drew a small vial of blood from the IV, filled out a slip of paper, and wrapped it around the blood vial before sliding it into a pre-addressed box with an ice pack.
+“I’ll be right back.”

 Enjoying my brief moment of solitude, I stared at the spot on the ceiling that looked as if a bear were taking off a kneeling man’s head.
 Today, the man had Wilson’s face.
 It was oddly satisfying.
-I giggled.
+I laughed, a deep, cleansing sort of laugh.
 I loved my husband, at least most days, but today it was all I could do not to blame him for the puking misery that was my life.
-Perhaps if another could carry children to term for our families then I would get a rest, but that was not the case, so here I puked and slept at the mercy of my team of caregivers.
+Perhaps if another surrogate could carry children to term for our families then I would get a rest, but that was not the case, so here I puked and slept at the mercy of my team of caregivers.

 13 WEEKS 4 DAYS

-In the vision, the child watched me with large golden eyes.
+In the vision, the child watches me with large golden eyes.

-“I won’t come,” she told me, and I knew that I carried a girl.
+“I won’t come,” she tells me, and I know that I carry a girl.

 “What do you mean you won’t come?”

-“I won’t come,” said the child, following me with her large golden eyes.
-She didn’t appear any older than eight.
+“I won’t come,” says the child, following me with her large golden eyes.
+She doesn’t appear any older than eight.
 “They want me to come, but they aren’t right for me.”

-She handed me a wilted golden flower, the same shade as her eyes.
-I sniffed it and she laughed.
-Her giggle was like heaven, the joy immense and addictive.
-I needed to make her laugh again.
-I tucked the flower into my hair and spun a circle.
-The giggles grew and grew until she couldn’t even stand.
-I caught her hands to keep her from falling.
-The laughter slowed as we both gasped for breath.
+She hands me a wilted golden flower, the same shade as her eyes.
+I sniff it and she laughs.
+Her giggle like heaven, her joy immense and addictive.
+I need to make her laugh again.
+I tuck the flower into my hair and spin a circle.
+The giggles grow and grow until she can’t even stand.
+I catch her hands to keep her from falling.
+The laughter slows as we both gasp for breath.

-An electric burst of pleasure zipped through me, and for the first time in my five pregnancies, I wished the child were my own and not meant for another.
+An electric burst of pleasure zips through me, and for the first time in my five pregnancies, I wish the child were my own and not meant for another.

-“I must go now,” she told me suddenly, and her body melted into cascade of mist.
+“I must go now,” she tells me suddenly, and her body melts into cascade of mist.

-I reached into the mist to catch her, the cool moisture leaving me slightly damp.
+I reach into the mist to catch her, the cool moisture leaving me slightly damp.

-I placed a hand on my belly as the skin tensed and released.
+I place a hand on my belly as the skin tenses and releases.

 “No, you can’t do this!”

-I desperately raced after her, determined to reason with an eight year old.
-My belly tightened with a true contraction.
+I desperately race after her, determined to reason with an eight year old.
+My belly tightens with a true contraction.
 Right, you can’t reason with a fetus, let alone the memory of an eight year old.

 “Wake up.
 Caprice, wake up!”
-Wilson’s urgency drew me from the dream.
+Wilson’s urgency drew me out of the dream.